mergeability/mergeable/docs/README.md

   - do: size
     ignore: ['package-lock.json', 'src/tests/__snapshots__/**', 'docs/*.md']
     lines:
-      max:
+      total:
         count: 500
         message: Change is very large.
-Should be under 500 lines of addtions and deletions.
+Should be under 500 lines of additions and deletions
 ```

 Note that the glob functionality is powered by the [minimatch] library.
 Please